 Deglycyrrhizinated licorice, or DGL (whole licorice with the glycyrrhizin removed) can inhibit inhospitable bacteria, ease digestion, and support an optimal intestinal lining.
 DGL works by forming a film over the mucous membrane of the gut, soothing irritations and relieving temporary inflammation.

 Our body naturally produces digestive enzymes that help to break up the food we eat into smaller, easily absorbed particles.
 The problem is that our body’s enzyme production tends to decline as we age, leaving us less able to absorb the nutrients we need from our diets.
-Taking plant-based supplemental digestive enzymes can enhance your digestion and your overall energy.
+Taking plant-based supplemental digestive enzymes can support your digestion and your overall energy.

 9. Fermented Foods